telefonicaid/fiware-orion/doc/manuals.jp/orion-api.md

 {
   "forbiddenAttr": {
    "type": "TextUnrestricted",
-   "value": "I'"'"'am a unrestricted (and I'"'"'m using forbidden chars)" }
+   "value": "I'm a unrestricted (and I'm using forbidden chars, the apostrophe)" }
 }
 ```